Bumper (broadcasting): Philippines

 In the Philippines, one notable example of a television network that use break bumpers is ABS-CBN.
-From March 1, 1987 to October 30, 2005, its break bumper featured the stars zooming in on a black background, based on the Star Network era.
+From March 1, 1987, to October 30, 2005, its break bumper featured the stars zooming in on a black background, based on the Star Network era.
 This was the longest break bumper to be used by the network since its relaunch in 1986, being used for 18 years.
+It was made by Scanimate, as Cascom Effect 10.
+On its last two years of usage from 2003 to October 2005, it was extended where after the first loop, the star fades and repeats an animation before it ends.

-In October 31, 2005, five years after the 2000 ABS-CBN logo was unveiled, the 1987 break bumper was replaced with the one that takes place on a blue background, with the network's 2000 logo appearing on a screen and when it zooms out, it places on a box or crystal plane and then the logo zooms in.
+On October 31, 2005, five years after the 2000 ABS-CBN logo was unveiled, the 1987 break bumper was replaced with the one that takes place on a blue background, with the network's 1999 logo appearing on a screen and when it zooms out, it places on a box or crystal plane and then the logo zooms in, based on its ident in 2004.
 The 2005 break bumper was used until February 4, 2014.

-On February 5, 2014, due to the introduction of the network's 2014 and current logo, the break bumper was again changed, this time taking place on a white background, with the 2014 ABS-CBN logo appearing on a screen, red, green and blue strings representing the colors of the network's logo appear while the logo is being zoomed out, and it zooms in.
-These bumpers last for 2 seconds and are played after the commercial, but from late 2014 until May 5, 2020, the 2014 break bumper can either be played after the title card that shows when the program pauses or after the advertisements.
-From June 13, 2016 to May 5, 2020, the 2014 bumper is shown in widescreen or letterboxed format, making the first break bumper to be in 16:9 aspect ratio.
+The break bumper again changed on February 5, 2014 due to the 2013 logo that was first used on September 9, 2013, this time taking place on a white background, with the 2013 ABS-CBN logo appearing on a screen, red, green and blue strings representing the colors of the network's logo appear while the logo is being zoomed out, and it zooms in.
+It lasted on ABS-CBN free television channels from February 2014 to the shutdown of ABS-CBN Regional channels on August 28, 2020.
+From June 13, 2016 to August 28, 2020, the 2014 bumper is shown in widescreen or letterboxed format, making the first break bumper to be in 16:9 aspect ratio.
+It returned three years later in 2023 on Kapamilya Online Live as one of the montages of its bumper.

-The break bumper of Kapamilya Channel (replacement of the main ABS-CBN terrestrial network), however, displays the ABS-CBN logo on the screen and colors it with red, green, blue, and black.
+Kapamilya Channel, replacement of the ABS-CBN terrestrial network, show the 2013 logo on the screen and colors it with red, green, blue, and black.
 The rings will then zoom in, and the Kapamilya Channel logo will display and replace the ABS-CBN logo.
 ABS-CBN rings will then use as background once the Kapamilya Channel logo appears and the logo will zoom in along with the rings.

-It lasts for 5 seconds unlike with the break bumper used by the main ABS-CBN terrestrial network which only lasts for 2 seconds, and may be used after the title card that shows when the program pauses like with the 2014 break bumper of ABS-CBN main terrestrial network from late 2014 to May 5, 2020.
-Its ABS-CBN logo portion may also be seen on some other ABS-CBN-owned TV channels and channels that broadcast ABS-CBN shows, such as on TeleRadyo (i.e. between TV Patrol title card and commercial breaks) and A2Z (between the title card of a show and "You're Watching" bumper).
+Since April 17, 2022, A2Z, ABS-CBN's blocktime channel with ZOE Broadcasting Network, have also its own break bumper.
+It shows the A2Z logo forming animation where it stays on the screen and zooms in on a right-slant fashion, similar to Kapamilya Channel.
+It shows on programs, whether ABS-CBN produced or not, if a channel is connected to the main ABS-CBN/Kapamilya Channel broadcast feed with the latter's bumper simply replaced with A2Z's own.